 While those are dangerously high numbers, research indicates that when it comes to our fuzzy friends, dental care is not a priority.
-The American Pet Products Manufacturers Association National Pet Owners Survey reports that only 16% of dogs and 8% of cats receive dental care at the veterinarian’s office.
+The American Pet Products Manufacturers Association National Pet Owners Survey reports that only 16% of dogs and 8% of cats receive proper veterinary dental care.

 Dental care is key in maintaining a pet’s overall health.
 Bacteria in an animal’s mouth can get into a pet’s bloodstream and infuse different organs, causing infections that can potentially cause death.
 The AVMA reports the organs most often affected by oral diseases are the lungs, heart, kidneys and liver, and even the nervous system.

 Pet owners can brush up on their four-legged friends’ oral care by following three simple guidelines: